catalyst-cooperative/pudl/docs/data_access.rst

 Data Access
 =======================================================================================

-We publish the processed data output by the :doc:`PUDL pipeline <intro>` in several ways, to serve different users and use cases.
-We're always trying to increase accessibility of the PUDL data, so if you have suggestions or questions please `open a GitHub issue <https://github.com/catalyst-cooperative/pudl/issues>`__ or email us at pudl@catalyst.coop.
+We publish the :doc:`PUDL pipeline <intro>` outputs in several ways to serve different users and use cases.
+We're always trying to increase accessibility of the PUDL data, so if you have suggestions or questions please `open a GitHub issue
+<https://github.com/catalyst-cooperative/pudl/issues>`__ or email us at
+pudl@catalyst.coop.

 .. _access-modes: